10 Thoughts: What is Washington's Plan if Antonio Gibson Can't Go?

 READ MORE: Jonathan Allen is the Man Of The Year for the Washington Football Team

-8. San Francisco is allowing only 3.92 yards per rushing attempt, 0.4 yards per attempt below the NFL average, so they have to find a way to be creative and keep the 49ers guessing.
+8. San Francisco is allowing only 3.92 yards per rushing attempt, 0.4 yards per attempt below the NFL average, so the visitors have to find a way to be creative and keep the 49ers guessing.

 9. If Gibson does play, it's hard to see him having a full impact.
 If there's a game that you can reasonably say that Washington should have a fairly good chance at winning without Gibson, it's this one.